IzHoBX/SAVEntry/README.md

 Unlock screen -> Search for SAVEntry app -> Open app -> press "check out" -> done

 NOTE: Unlocking screen is a step with greatly varying degree of resistance depending on users' configuration.

+## Generating check-in/out confirmation pages
+The app also includes POC for generating check in confirmation page locally is also added.

+Motivation of use case is that the main use case of SafeEntry data is to remind users of whereabouts.
+Government is not using the data to contact users who co-existed with confirmed cases in the same place at the same time see (ST article)[https://www.straitstimes.com/singapore/experts-warn-of-hidden-reservoirs-of-infections].
+Hence, storing the visit history locally seems to be doing exactly the same as submitting to SafeEntry server.

+Anyway, this functionality is being used as 'last resort' during the unavailability of internet access only.

 ## Screenshots
 | Automated Checkin | Checkout Notification | Favorite Locations |